informatics-isi-edu/hatrac/REST-API.md

     Content-Type: content_type
     Content-Length: N
     Content-MD5: hash_value
+	Content-SHA256: hash_value
+	Content-Disposition: filename*=UTF-8''filename
 	If-Match: etag_value
 	If-None-Match: *

     ...content...

 The optional `If-Match` and `If-None-Match` headers MAY be specified to limit object update to specific scenarios.
 In a normal situation, only one of these two headers is specified in a single request:
   - An _etag value_ with the `If-Match` header requires that the current version of the object on the server match the version indicated by the _etag value_ in order for the object to be updated as per the request _content_.
   - An `*` with the `If-None-Match` header requires that the object lack a current version on the server in order for the object to be created or updated as per the request _content_.

 Without either `If-Match` or `If-None-Match` headers in the request, the update will be unconditionally applied if allowed by policy and the current state of the server.

+The optional `Content-MD5` and `Content-SHA256` headers can carry an MD5 or SHA-256 _hash value_, respectively.
+The _hash value_ MUST be
+the base64 encoded representation of the underlying bit sequence defined by the relevant hash algorithm standard.
+Either or both, if supplied, will be stored and returned with data retrieval responses, useful for end-to-end data integrity checks by clients.
+An implementation MAY validate the supplied _content_ and reject the request if it mismatches any supplied _hash value_.

+The optional `Content-Disposition` header will be stored and returned with data retrieval responses.
+An implementation MAY restrict which values are acceptable as content disposition instructions.
+Every implementation SHOULD support the `filename*=UTF-8''` _filename_ syntax where _filename_ is a basename with no path separator characters.

 A successful response is: